pa11y/pa11y.github.io/contributing/communications.md

 Follow Plain English guidelines to help safeguard the accessibility of your written content.
 It'd be ironic for an a11y project to produce documents that are hard to understand!
 All relevant guidelines for [writing well][writing-well] apply.
 You might find tools like [Hemingway App][hemingway] helpful when editing.
 In particular:

-- Be concise
+- Be brief
   - Check any sentences with more than 25 words to see if you can split them to make them clearer.
   - Use contractions (e.g. "can't", "it's").
-  - Be brisk but not terse.
+  - Go straight to the point.
 - Be specific
   - Use the active voice instead of the passive voice (e.g. "NPM will install the dependencies" instead of "the dependencies will be installed").
   - Address the user as "you" where possible.